-Examines the second half of the American experience, beginning with the collapse of Post-Civil War Reconstruction and concluding with contemporary American issues.
-Surveys social, political, cultural, and diplomatic developments during this period.
+Surveys the making of a modern United States, beginning with the promises and failures of Reconstruction and concluding with contemporary American issues.
+Emphasizes diverse American experiences at the intersections of race, gender, and class while tracing social, cultural, political and diplomatic developments during this period.

 Provides independent study for Honors students unable to secure a desired class within regular semester curriculum offering.
 Involves designing and completing readings and other projects at the lower-division level in cooperation with the Honors director.
 Maximum of 3 credits may be applied toward Honors graduation.